World War II Night Before Christmas Book Review

 Yep.
 I'm doing it.
 I'm a Minnesotan in the throws of a winter that feels like it will never end (but it's only the first week of March), and I'm doing a book review on a Christmas Book!
 It will either jinx us for another month of winter or break the curse and help spring arrive.
 Hopefully it's the latter, and you can thank me later.

-This book was written by Mike Guardia, who is another author friend of mine.
+World War II Night Before Christmas was written by Mike Guardia, who is another author friend of mine.
 He's an Award-winning author, military historian, US Army veteran, and a super nice guy.
 I've been meeting quite a few authors since I wrote The Ball That Did Not Like to Bounce.
 Mike has quite a few books available, but only a couple children's books.
 They are all military related.
-Learn more about Mike HERE.

 I purchased this book not just because Mike is my friend, but also because my kids' grandpa is a Vietnam veteran.
 I purchased it after Christmas, so I look forward to having him read this story to them next year.